mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 Here are some additional ideas I have to encourage users to purchase:

-* Cook the recipes and add photos of the finished products to the sales pages.
+* Cook the recipes myself, take photos of the results, and add food photos to the sales pages.
 * Let readers view more sample pages in the meal plans to see what they're buying.
 * Improve the sales copy and page layouts.